influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/cluster/list.md

 ---

-The `influxctl cluster list` command returns information about all InfluxDB clusters associated with your account ID.
+The `influxctl cluster list` command returns information about all InfluxDB Cloud Dedicated clusters associated with your account ID.

 The `--format` option lets you print the output in other formats.
 By default, the 'table' format is used, but the 'json' format is